 • Leave only your footprints.
 Take only photographs.

-In winter, know if trail section allows hiking (sometimes reserved for X-country skiing only).
-Click on Re-Routes button for details.
+Know if the trail section allows hiking (sometimes reserved for X-country skiing only).
+Click on the Re-Routes button for details.

 Short Hikes in Stratford & Surrounding Areas

-If you are interested in short hikes of an hour or two, you may wish to shorten the Avon Trail into hikes between the country roads.
-Your 8.0 guidebook (an invaluable resource) has excellent coloured maps with the trail clearly marked.
-The guidebook shows you where parking on roads is allowed along the entire 121 km of the Avon Trail.
+If you are interested in short hikes of an hour or two, you may wish to shorten the Avon Trail into walks between the country roads.
+Your 8.0 guidebook (an invaluable resource) has excellent coloured maps with the trail marked.
+The guidebook shows you where parking on streets is allowed along the entire 121 km of the Avon Trail.

-Leave your car at one road, and hike into the bush, along the trail.
-Once you reach the next road, turn around to head back to your car.
-Or if you have time, travel to the next road before returning to your car.
-The entire Avon trail is about 121 km long, so if you wanted to do the whole trail, break your hikes up into 10 km sections spread over 10 visits, and enjoy our country side.
+Leave your car on one road, and hike into the bush along the trail.
+Once you reach the next road, turn around to head back to your vehicle.
+Or, if you have time, travel to the next road before returning to your car.
+The entire Avon trail is about 121 km long, so if you want to do the whole course, break your hikes up into 10 km sections spread over ten visits and enjoy our countryside.

 Or consider some of the hikes listed below.
-These hikes are on Avon Trail side trails and other hiking trails within a 60 minutes driving radius around Stratford and area.
+These hikes are on Avon Trail side trails and other hiking trails within 60-minute driving radius around Stratford and the area.

 1. Stratford Side Trail

 This linear trail spans the length of the Avon River from the East end to the West end of Stratford.
-Start anywhere along the Avon River and walk one way and turn around to head back to your car.
+Start anywhere along the Avon River, walk one way, and turn around to head back to your car.
 If you purchase the latest edition of the Avon Trail Guide, it contains a coloured map of the Stratford Side Trail.

 2. T. J. Dolan Natural Area & Trail, Stratford